What are Transition Contact Lenses?

 No. At this time, transition lenses are not available for patients with astigmatism.

 You can wear transition lenses every day for up to 14 days.
 You must maintain proper care throughout that period to avoid possible eye infections.

 No. Transition contacts do not replace sunglasses.
 While transition contacts protect against UVA and UVB rays, parts of your eye and the surrounding area remain exposed to the radiation.
 It is important to use proper UV protective eyewear.

 Yes.
 These transition contacts work both indoors and outdoors.
 The lenses will change according to how much light is present in the setting.
-If you go from outdoors to indoors, the lenses will become clear again within 90 seconds.
+They will become clear again within 90 seconds if you go from outdoors to indoors.

 Yes.
 You can.
 A clinical study showed that driving performance remained unaffected when people wore transition lenses.
-The lenses work while you are behind a windshield and can reduce halos and starbursts during the night.
+The lenses work behind a windshield and can reduce halos and starbursts at night.

 Yes.
 The lenses can actively filter out blue light indoors by up to 15 percent.
-For blue light outdoors, these lenses can filter out up to 55 percent.
+These lenses can filter out up to 55 percent for blue light outdoors.

 In this article

 Best Places to Buy Contacts